 About 3 – 8% of the white blood cells are monocytes in the human circulatory system.
-All the white blood cells are derived from progenitor cells.
+All white blood cells are derived from progenitor cells.
 However, in this case, progenitor cells are differentiated into monoblast and then into promonocytes.
 Promonocytes are finally differentiated into monocytes.
-The three main functions of monocytes are phagocytosis, presenting antigens, and production of cytokine.
+The three main functions of monocytes are phagocytosis, presenting antigens, and production of cytokines.

 Macrophages are capable of engulfing bacteria, viruses, cellular debris, and dust particles in the lungs.
 When an infection occurs in a tissue or an organ, monocytes in the bloodstream squeeze through the epithelium cells and enter the site of infection.
 At the site of infection, the monocytes differentiate into active, phagocytic macrophages.

-What is the difference between Monocyte and Macrophage?
+What is the Difference Between Monocyte and Macrophage?